zdravkov/kendo-docs/api/wrappers/jsp/datasource/groupitem.md

 ### field `String`

-Specifies the field to group by.
+The data item field to group by.

 #### Example
     <kendo:dataSource-groupItem field="field">